 Term Definition Symbol

 Society A grouping of individuals who are connected by a network of social relations, traditions, culture and institutions.

 Culture

 Socialisation

 Social Control

 Social Construction

 Theory

-If you would like any additional information about the course, then please e-mail annabel-rose.boss@delisle.leics.sch.uk
+If you would like any additional information about the course, then please email aboss@delisle.leics.sch.uk

-We look forward to meeting you in September.
+We look forward to meeting you in August.